thetriggestcove/dsc-r-base-ics-1/README.md

 ```

 Now if we were in Python, this might start out a as a list and we'd have to numpyifiy it in order to do some math operations on it.
-Since is a programming language that really is designed for manipulating numbers, we don't have to do something equivilent.
+Since is a programming language that really is designed for manipulating numbers, we don't have to do something equivalent.
-Let's imagine we're trying to calculate how much caffinee we've taken in each day and realized that mug we're drinking out of is actually a little big bigger than the normal cup so we need to scale our entire data by a factor of 1.2.
+Let's imagine we're trying to calculate how much caffeine we've taken in each day and realized that mug we're drinking out of is actually a little big bigger than the normal cup so we need to scale our entire data by a factor of 1.2.
 We can just multiply the whole object by 1.2.

 ```{r}